chaws/kcing/README.md

 During prototyping stage, we wrote `kcing.py` to emulate KernelCI Builders and Labs.
 It'll, daily, go to kernelci ajax api, query the past two days worth of boots and builds and use it to feed a running ElasticSearch instance.

+### Requirements

+Kcing doesn't require much to run, just `python3`, `pip3` and once these are satisfied, just run:

+    pip3 install -r requirements.txt

 ### List of available commands

-- `./kcing.py feed_es [--how-many=N]` will attempt to download N (or last two days worth of data) lava files and builds from kernelci and submit them to a running ELK stack
+- `./kcing.py feed_es [--how-many=N]` will attempt to download N (or last two days worth of data) lava files and builds from kernelci and submit them to a running ELK stack.
+Note that kcing runs a local sqlite database to keep track of what files were processed already so that duplicates don't exist in ElasticSearch.
+If you wish to clean this database, see `./kcing.py drp`.
 - `./kcing.py gen_samples [--sample-size=N]` will attempt to download N (or last two days worth of data) lava files and builds recorded in kernelci website.
 Samples are stored in `samples` directory.
+- `./kcing.py drp [--drp-days N]` (data rentention policy) will remove the N (of defaults to `DRP_DAYS`) last days of processed data
 - `./kcing.py test` will run available tests.
 For now, only `kernelci` tests are available

 ## Important parts of this repo